How to Cut Toddlers and Kids Hair at Home

 2. Get the Right Tools

-The right tools can mean the difference between a sharp hair cut and an embarrassment.
-Order hairstyling scissors online and a few varieties suited for different types of hair cut.
+The right tools can mean the difference between a sharp haircut and an embarrassment.
+Order hairstyling scissors online, and a few varieties are suited for different types of haircuts.
 Your kitchen or bathroom shears won’t do the job as they are designed for a different purpose.
-Frizzy hair for example is best handled with a serrated scissor as the blades can better grip the hair to give a straight cut.
+Frizzy hair, for example, is best handled with a serrated scissor as the blades can better grip the hair to give a straight cut.
 They are ideal for beginners and are also used by hairdressing students initially as they learn.
 You will also need broad and finer teeth comb to tame the hair and prepare them for a cut.
 A spray bottle, apron and hairdryer are also essential tools.

 3. Keep Them Busy

 Staying still is the key element to great haircuts or any haircuts!
-The major hurdle all parents have to face while giving their kids a hair cut is to get them to sit still.
-The best way to do it is to keep them distracted with something that holds their attention for a while, like your tablet or their favorite toy.
-Watching videos or playing games on the screen will keep them still enough for you to quickly give them a hair cut without much hassle.
-Avoid giving them treats such as lollipops to buy their compliance as it can get messy with some hair inevitably falling on the treat.
+The major hurdle all parents have to face while giving their kids a haircut is to get them to sit still.
+The best way to do it is to keep them distracted with something that holds their attention for a while, like your tablet or their favourite toy.
+Watching videos or playing games on the screen will keep them still enough for you to quickly give them a haircut without much hassle.
+Avoid giving them treats such as lollipops to buy their compliance, as it can get messy, with some hair inevitably falling on the treat.

 4. Ask the Professionals

-If you’re going to have to give them a hair cut during a social distancing lockdown or in the middle of a vacation far from hairdressers, you can always consult with their regular hairdresser for tips.
-You would often need help with simpler and finer details that make a big difference with the chop and these can only come from a professional.
-When in doubt do not hesitate to ask for tips on how to get it right or how to give your kid the trendiest hair cut.
-You could also go on online forums and drop questions to professionals and get some cool expert advice well in advance before a haircut.
+If you’re going to have to give them a haircut during a social distancing lockdown or in the middle of a vacation far from hairdressers, you can always consult with their regular hairdresser for tips.
+You would often need help with simpler and finer details that make a big difference with the chop, and these can only come from a professional.
+When in doubt, do not hesitate to ask for tips on how to get it right or how to give your kid the trendiest haircut.
+You could also go to online forums, drop questions to professionals, and get some cool expert advice well in advance before a haircut.

 5. Allow Them to Choose

 Your kids will love the haircut time and cooperate more if you allow them to express themselves and guide the process.
-Before you go about deciding it as them the kind of hairstyle they would like and make corrections if needed in between.
+Before you go about deciding it, ask them the kind of hairstyle they would like and make corrections if needed in between.
 If they don’t like something, do not impose what you feel is good for them.
-Sure many parents might not want to give the boys a Mohawk or color the hair bright, but if they love it then it is better you allow them to choose unless it goes against their school policies.
-If it’s during a lockdown then there’s no harm in experimenting even with the most ridiculous styles!
+Sure, many parents might not want to give the boys a Mohawk or colour their hair bright, but if they love it, then it is better to allow them to choose unless it goes against their school policies.
+If it’s during a lockdown, then there’s no harm in experimenting with even the most ridiculous styles!

 6. Keep the Pace Slow

-You’re not a professional who can sail their way through a hair cut with their eyes closed, so take it slow.
-You will have parts of the haircut where you will inevitably goof something up, or worse snip the ear lobes if you rush through.
-Getting the hair even or to line up to snip with your scissors perfectly takes practice, therefore, go through it slowly and cautiously.
+You’re not a professional who can sail their way through a haircut with their eyes closed, so take it slow.
+You will have parts of the haircut where you will inevitably goof something up, or worse, snip the ear lobes if you rush through.
+Getting the hair even or lining up to snip with your scissors perfectly takes practice; therefore, go through it slowly and cautiously.
 That also doesn’t mean you’re going so slow that your kid gets bored and starts fidgeting.
 It would be perfect if you make the haircut at home a fun experience so it doesn’t become boring.

 7. Begin With a Style in Mind

-Once you begin cutting the hair, there is no turning back and you will only have a few options left to fix it if it doesn’t go well.
-Therefore start with a plan for the type of haircut you want and how to go about it.
-Break it down into steps and envision each one and the amount of hair that gets cut and the direction from which you begin.
-Since the cutting method and order varies with each hairstyle you will have to go through your video tutorials thoroughly and create a plan for how you will approach it and what you will do if things don’t go according to plan.
+Once you begin cutting the hair, there is no turning back, and you will only have a few options left to fix it if it doesn’t go well.
+Therefore, start with a plan for the type of haircut you want and how to go about it.
+Break it down into steps and envision the amount of hair that gets cut and the direction from which you begin.
+Since the cutting method and order varies with each hairstyle, you will have to go through your video tutorials thoroughly and create a plan for how you will approach it and what you will do if things don’t go according to plan.

 8. Understand the Texture

 Different hair textures require modified approaches and a slightly different set of tools to get the haircut right.
-Serrated scissors work well for frizzy rough hair while normal shears do well for straight hair.
-The same applies to clippers that make quick work of smooth straight hair but tends to get jammed in rough curls.
-Whatever might be your kid’s hair texture, starting with moist hair is the key to manage the hair.
+Serrated scissors work well for frizzy, rough hair, while normal shears do well for straight hair.
+The same applies to clippers that make quick work of smooth, straight hair but tend to get jammed in rough curls.
+Whatever your kid’s hair texture might be, starting with moist hair is the key to managing it.
 Wet hair is easier to cut and yields well to the tools.
-Keep in mind however that hair expands when it is moist therefore leave behind a margin or you might end up cutting it too short.
+Keep in mind, however, that hair expands when it is moist; therefore, leave behind a margin, or you might end up cutting it too short.

 9. Start Small